 Giving a movie a blockbuster-sized budget doesn't always guarantee a blockbuster at the box office.
-Here are a few big-budget flops that left theatergoers cold.
+Here are a few big-budget flops that left theatergoers cold.1.

 4. Final Fantasy: The Spirits Within.
 Compared to some of these, a loss of $50 million doesn't seem that bad, but it was bad enough to cause the demise of Square Pictures, the studio that animated it.

-7. Sahara.
-Although this movie opened at #1 at the box office, it cost so much to make it couldn't possibly perform at the levels it needed to in order to make it worth it.
+to make it couldn't possibly perform at the levels it needed to in order to make it worth it.
 The price tag? $241 million.
-The gross? $119 million.
+The gross? $119 million.8.

 9. The Alamo.
 We're talking the 2004 version, not the 1960 John Wayne movie.
 This one, starring Billy Bob Thornton and Dennis Quaid, cost $145 mil to make and made just 25 of that million back.

 10. The Postman.
 When a movie costs $80 million to make (not even including marketing efforts), it's pretty sad when it only returns $18 million.
 It was critically panned as well - Siskel referred to the Costner vehicle as Dances with Myself.

 These are just a few of the biggest bombs in Hollywood - I bet you can think of a few more.
 What big-budget movies do you think were terrible?